MarEichler/bwe-website/content/spiritualdirection/contactmelink.md

 +++
 widget = "blank"  # See
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 5  # Order that this section will appear.
+headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 6  # Order that this section will appear.

 title = ""